The benefits of “Real Photography” vs Stock Photography

-- Stock photography is generic, they don’t help with your brand.
-They don’t look authentic or genuine, so you and your brand are not properly represented.
+- Stock photography is generic; they don’t help with your brand.
+They don’t look authentic or genuine, so you and your brand are not adequately represented.

-- Stock photos are often outperformed by genuine photos – studies have shown original photos can generate 35% more interactions than stock photography.
+- Genuine photos often outperform stock photos – studies have shown original images can generate 35% more interactions than stock photography.

 Duplicate Content - Google